-Executive Director Bonnie Sōshin 宗心 Mitchell is the senior-most Urasenke Chanoyu instructor in Seattle and the founding director of the East-West Chanoyu Center.
+Bonnie Sōshin 宗心 Mitchell is Seattle’s senior-most Chanoyu instructor and the founding director of the East-West Chanoyu Center.
 She holds a B.A. from the University of Washington and spent seven years in Kyoto, Japan, engaged in intensive study of Chanoyu.
-As the only graduate of the Urasenke Professional College in the Pacific Northwest, Mitchell has made significant contributions to the practice and appreciation of the Way of Tea.
+As the only graduate of the Urasenke Professional College in the Pacific Northwest, Mitchell has made enduring contributions to the practice, teaching, and appreciation of the Way of Tea.

-In 1981, Mitchell was appointed by the Urasenke Foundation of Kyoto to represent the tradition in Seattle.
-She taught a credited course at the University of Washington, with classes held both on campus and at the Shoseian Teahouse in the Seattle Japanese Garden.
-Reconstructed with support from Urasenke, the Shoseian served as a studio classroom and community venue.
-In addition to her university teaching, Mitchell initiated public programs at the teahouse, offering Chanoyu demonstrations that continue to engage the community.
+In 1981, Mitchell was appointed by the Urasenke Foundation in Kyoto as its official representative in Seattle.
+For more than thirty years, she taught an accredited course in Chanoyu and Japanese aesthetics at the University of Washington, with classes held both on campus and at the Shoseian Teahouse in the Seattle Japanese Garden.
+Reconstructed with support from Urasenke, the Shoseian teahouse served as a studio classroom and community venue.
+In addition to her university teaching, Mitchell developed ongoing public programs at the teahouse, including regular Chanoyu demonstrations that continue to engage the broader community.

-Before returning to Seattle in 1981, she was granted the professional name Sōshin by SEN Sōshitsu XV.
-She was awarded the Urasenke Seikyōju (professor emeritus) degree in 2008, and in 2012, she received a Commemorative Award from Consul General Kiyokazu Ota of the Consulate General of Japan in Seattle in recognition of her dedication to sharing Chanoyu with the broader public.
+Prior to returning to Seattle in 1981, she was granted the professional name Sōshin by SEN Sōshitsu XV.
+In 2008, she received the Urasenke Seikyōju (Professor Emeritus) degree, and in 2012 she was honored with a Commemorative Award from Consul General Kiyokazu Ota of the Consulate-General of Japan in Seattle for her dedication to sharing Chanoyu with the broader public.

-The Zuishin’an tearooms proudly stand as the first public tearooms in the Pacific Northwest to offer year-round access to interactive tea ceremonies, workshops, and classes for both one-time audiences and dedicated tea practitioners.
+The facility includes two tearooms and a preparation kitchen.
+Named Zuishin’an (Hut of a Vital Spirit), these tearooms are the first public tearooms in the Pacific Northwest to offer year-round access to interactive tea ceremonies, workshops, and classes for both one-time visitors and dedicated practitioners.

 1-TimOlsonArtFramePhoto.jpg